Backyard Pastel Zinnia Project

 Four quiet steps to a florist-quality bouquet.

-A simple rhythm we return to every week — from bed to bucket to the vase on the kitchen table.
+A simple rhythm we return to every week — from the garden bed to the vase on the kitchen table.

 01